 The loads review engendered confidence in the Bombardier processes and led to successful certification of the new aircraft, which is now in full production.
 As a result of this work, Stirling were further awarded a major contract to provide flight and ground loads for Bombardier’s next generation of regional jet aircraft, the Global 7000/8000.

-Bombardier’s Anthony Linsdell says:
+Bombardier’s Anthony Linsdell said:

 Stirling Dynamics provided their considerable experience to our loads group for two of our new aircraft projects.
 The first was a critique and advice on our analysis on a new commercial aircraft project, that had design aspects novel to us at that time.
 Secondly, and because we were impressed with their contribution on the first project, we engaged them to execute packages of loads analysis on a new business jet project.
 In both projects, they performed a highly-valued service and were very responsive to our needs.